CBSE Class 9 > Class 9 Notes > Social Studies (SST) > Short Answer Questions - Electoral Politics

 Ans: An ordinary citizen faces several challenges when contesting elections:

-1. Financial Disparity: Candidates with significant funds have an unfair advantage over others, especially in campaigning and publicity.
+1. Financial Disparity: Candidates with significant funds have an unfair advantage over others, especially in campaigning, publicity and organising events.
+This makes it hard for poorer candidates to reach voters widely.

-3. Political Dynasties: Political parties are often dominated by certain families, making it difficult for new or independent candidates to emerge and compete fairly.
+3. Political Dynasties: Political parties are often dominated by certain families, which can limit opportunities for new or independent candidates and favour those with family links in politics.

 Q8.
 Mention any three techniques of an election campaign.
 [CBSE 2010]